 As discussed previously, white-tailed kites formerly nested at the Los Carneros Wetland.
-If kites were to return to nest at the Los Carneros Wetland, the foraging habitat at the Project site would become of greater importance, as kites seldom forage more than 0.5 mile from the nest when breeding (Hawbecker, 1942).
-Henry (1983) found the mean breeding home range to be as low as 0.2 mile.
-The Project site is within a 0.2-mile radius of the wetland, and much of the area within a 0.5-mile radius of the wetland is currently developed and would be almost completely developed under the Project.
+If kites were to return to nest at the Los Carneros Wetland, the foraging habitat at the Project site would become of greater importance.
+Although white-tailed kites are known to forage up to tens of kilometers, they seldom forage more than 0.5-mile from the nest when breeding (Hawbecker, 1942).
+Henry (1983) found the mean breeding home range to be as low as 0.2-mile.
 With development of the Project, kites nesting at the Los Carneros Wetland would be able to forage within a 0.5-mile radius of the wetland at the areas within the Goleta Slough Ecosystem south of Hollister Road, and undeveloped fields and native habitats north of U.S. 101.